tonyfu97/OpenCV-Qt-App/05_OpticalCharacterRecognition/README.md

     ln -s /opt/homebrew/include/tesseract tesseract_nested/tesseract
     ```

-Certainly!
-Here's an improved version of the README:

 - **Addressing Screen Capture DPI Scaling**: My display's scaling is set to 200%, a fact that can be verified by the value `2` returned from the line `double ratio = QApplication::desktop()->devicePixelRatio();`.
 Despite this, the line of code `pixmap.setDevicePixelRatio(QApplication::desktop()->devicePixelRatio());` located in the `ScreenCapturer::captureDesktop()` function doesn't produce the expected results.
 The captured image appears to be 2x smaller than the actual screen size.
 The discrepancy is likely caused by the creation of the `QPixmap` object before the scaling is properly applied.

     **Solution**: Modify the `ScreenCapturer::confirmCapture()` function as follows: